 You can get blisters anywhere on your feet.
-And under the arch is no different.

 “These shoes are giving me blisters in my arch”